clarai1/trie/README.md

 `view_trie.py` contains the implementation of the ViewTrie class, this class generates the user interface to visualize a given trie.

-`main.py` contains script to create a trie from a `.txt` file and visualize it.
+`main.py` contains a script to create a trie from a `.txt` file and visualize it.

 `words.txt` contains a relatively short list of random words to test the trie.